sweattep/modern_quotes/README.md

 >If the song was created more than 120 years ago and the author is unknown, it is likely in the public domain

+>And he carried to his grave a feeling that Asian Americans were discriminated against also.

 >made a living out of cuss words

 >The resistance to collaborate can sabotage a project.